marcvanderkamp/enlighten/README.md

 To acknowledge the use of the Enlighten plugin and/or protocols, please refer to this website.
 (There is no publication to cite yet, please check back later.)

-We gratefully acknowledge funding from [BBSRC](http://www.bbsrc.ac.uk).
+We gratefully acknowledge initial funding from [BBSRC](http://www.bbsrc.ac.uk).

 Aimed at: